MakerGram/workshops/docs/tiny-ml-workshop/ActivitySense.md

 * **Cut-off frequency** - Cut-off frequency of the filter in hertz.
 Also, this will remove unwanted frequency bins from the generated features.
 * **Order** - Order of the Butterworth filter.
 Must be an even number.
 A higher order has a sharper cutoff at the expense of latency.
 You can also set to zero, in which case, the signal won't be filtered, but unwanted frequency bins will still be removed from the output.

-For now, we don't need chanage any paramters, Just click **Save paramters** and continue.
+For now, we don't need change any parameters, Just click **Save parameters** and continue.

 ### Step 5.3 Classifier

 Here we are giving parameters to setup the out Neural Network.
-For this project, we don't need to chanage anaything and we can start trainig by clicking "**Start Training**"
+For this project, we don't need to change anything and we can start training by clicking "**Start Training**"

 ![](../tiny-ml-workshop/img/sense/classifier.png)

-it will take few minutes from 5 to 10 minutes, please wait untill the training is completed.
+it will take few minutes from 5 to 10 minutes, please wait until the training is completed.

 We can see the model training performance once training completed.

 ![](../tiny-ml-workshop/img/sense/model_perf.png)

 here we got a very good performance result, everything looks good so far 🥳.

 ## Step 6: Generate Arduino Library 🧬.
-We successfully collected data and trained our tinyML model, now we can impliment it on our XIAO and make it action.
+We successfully collected data and trained our tinyML model, now we can implement it on our XIAO and make it action.
 To use the tinyML model, we can download tinyML project as arduino library, for that

 1. Go to "**Deployment**"
 2. Serach for "**Arduino Library**"
 3. Click **Build**

 ![](../tiny-ml-workshop/img/sense/libgen1.png)

-The process will take little bit time, so please wait untill the library is generated.
+The process will take little bit time, so please wait until the library is generated.

-## Step 7: Deploy it on the XIAO nRF52850 Sense and Live infernce 🪢.
+## Step 7: Deploy it on the XIAO nRF52850 Sense and Live inference 🪢.

 Once the library generated, we need to add it on the arduino as new library for that, choose **Add .ZIP Libry** from the **Include Library** option from **Sketch**.

 ![](../tiny-ml-workshop/img/sense/lib_adding.png)